-Foster Parents and their families will receive support from MercyCare Fostering Services every step of the way.
+Foster Carers and their families will receive support from MercyCare Fostering Services every step of the way.
 This can be in the form of advocating, counselling, financial, practical or emotional support.

-We provide an afterhours on-call support service when there are emergency situations or our foster parents need some additional assistance.
-Our on-call service operates between after hours periods, 7 days per week.
+We provide an after hours on-call support service when there are emergency situations, or our Foster Carers need some additional assistance.
+Our on-call service operates after hours, 7 days per week.

 Will the Child or Young Person Go to Our Local School or Stay at Their Own School?

-MercyCare Fostering Services is a medium to long-term placement agency therefore on most occasions the child is transitioned to the foster families local school; however if the child is placed for a short period of time the child may stay at their school to avoid disruption.
-Generally children attend government schools and only under certain circumstances may they attend private schools.
+MercyCare Fostering Services is a medium to long-term placement agency.
+Therefore, on most occasions the child is transitioned to the foster family’s local school.
+However, if the child is placed for a short period of time the child may stay at their school to avoid disruption.
+Generally, children attend government schools and only under certain circumstances may they attend private schools.

 Will the Child’s Family be Told Where We Live?

 The foster family’s address and contact details are not given to the child’s family members.
 Under some circumstances when it is deemed appropriate and if permission is given by the foster family this information can be released.
 At times, our Foster Carers work closely with a child’s family.
 We support this when it is in the child’s best interests to do so and there has been a sense of partnership and understanding formed between all the people involved in the child’s life.